If you’re like me, you love to plan and get things done by tackling your to-do list!

 What better motivation do you need to keep working on the other things you have to do?

-And when you do follow #tip 1 by prioritizing your responsibilities, you’ll find out you lead a productive life and you are able to tackle the most pressing things of the day.
+When you do follow #tip 1 by prioritizing your responsibilities, you’ll find out you lead a productive life, and you can tackle the most pressing things of the day.

-Yes, there will be times when you can’t get all your ‘priorities’ done.
+There will be times when you can’t get to everything

-It happens to the best of us but, just having those urgent responsibilities clearly defined and at the top of the list is one step to getting them done.
+It happens to the best of us, but clearly defining those urgent responsibilities at the top of the list is one step to getting them done.

-I think the aim every day should be productivity; learning how to work smart and asking yourself those important questions outlined in the earlier part of the article.
+I think every day’s aim should be productivity, learning how to work smart, and asking yourself those important questions outlined in the earlier part of the article.

 Which step resonated with you the most?

-I would love to know, drop your thoughts in the comment section and let’s keep the conversation going.
+Drop your thoughts in the comment section, and let’s keep the conversation going.